adharsh277/bouncing-ball-game/README.md

 ⚙️ CI/CD: GitHub Actions
 Every time you push to the main branch, GitHub Actions will:

-Checkout the repo
+✅ Checkout the repo

-Build the Docker image
+🐳 Build the Docker image

-Run install steps (expandable for testing)
+⚙️ Install requirements

+🚀 (Expandable) Add testing or auto-deployment steps

+Workflow config is located at:

+bash
+Copy
+Edit
-Config: .github/workflows/docker.yml
+.github/workflows/docker.yml